Mans97/Fatball.io/README.md

 # Fatball.io | Distributed System Project
-Game based on a Django web service with Redis and Celery for real-time management.
+Game based on a Node web service with Redis and Celery for real-time management.

 # Start the project